How We Gather (and How to Interpret) Our Data

 Timeliness of the Data

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2008 to October 2018.
+Our customer survey data are from surveys conducted from January 2011 to September 2021.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in August or September 2017.
-Our data on complaints for the Consumer Protection Division of the Illinois Office of the Attorney General are for a two-year period between June 1, 2015 and May 31, 2017.
-Our price data were collected in May 2017.
-The data from our surveys of companies were collected from July to September 2017.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in September or October 2020.
+Our data on complaints for the Consumer Protection Division of the Illinois Office of the Attorney General are for a two-year period between June 1, 2018 and May 31, 2020.
+Our price data were collected from April to July 2020.
+The data from our surveys of companies to ask about facts such as areas served and types of work they do were collected from August to November 2020.

 We give checkmarks to companies that score highest on a scoring system that we devise for each service field.
 Our scoring systems weight the various data in our tables and text based on our subjective judgment of their importance.
 Since the scores are based entirely on information presented, you can apply your own subjective judgments, and decide whether you prefer companies we have not given checkmarks.
 Where we do not have important data on a company, we cannot give our checkmark.